Spinner’s Cottage was Beth Fender’s home for ten years, and was where the first of Belper’s two poetry groups was founded and met.

 We wanted to include a ‘poetry site’ as near as possible to Spinner’s Cottage and were delighted when the present owner gave us her permission.

-This is the first of Beth’s poems to be in ‘her’ trail – at least one more will be included.
+This was the first of Beth’s poems to be in ‘her’ trail – the other one being ‘Love warms the cold morning’ situated on Field Lane.
 The extract is the beginning of ‘From My Bedroom Window on a May Morning’, written in the cottage looking out towards the Chevin in 1996.
-The Chevin ias a well-known local hill, the name coming from the Celtic ‘cefn’ meaning ‘ridge’.
+The Chevin is a well-known local hill, the name coming from the Celtic ‘cefn’ meaning ‘ridge’.

 The plaque is in cast aluminium, by Leander Architectural Services of Doveholes, in the Strutt heritage green.

-It is sited on the garden wall at the back of Spinner’s Cottage, at the top of Short Street.
-It was unveiled on June 10th by Adrian Farmer, co-ordinator of the Derwent Valley Mills World Heritage site.
+It is sited on the garden wall at the back of Spinner’s Cottage.
+It was unveiled by Adrian Farmer, from the Derwent Valley Mills World Heritage site.